The e-commerce is the place to be if you want to set foot on Chinese business soil

 If the company has been created in 1998, it has only been public online in 2004.
 Today JD.com is the second largest B2C online retailer in China after Tmall.
 It used to be called Jingdong Mall, then changed its name to 360buy.com in 2007, and finally to JD.com in 2013.
 2 years ago it finally opened up to foreign markets by delivering worldwide.

 Brand value: €2.4 billion

-Equal with JD.com a non e-commerce company but related to technology arrives in the top 10.
+Equal with JD.com a non-e-commerce company related to technology arrives in the top 10.
 To be exact, Lenovo is a computer technology company.
 Last year, it was the world’s largest personal computer vendor by unit sales.

 If it operates in « only » 60 countries, it still sells its products in more than 160 countries.
-Indeed, it doesn’t only produce computer but also tablet computers, smartphones, workstations, servers, electronic storage devices, IT management software and smart televisions.
+Indeed, it doesn’t only produce computers but also tablet computers, smartphones, workstations, servers, electronic storage devices, IT management software, and smart televisions.

 - Stay tuned for our latest news about marketing to China here